claudiocapanema/poi_detection/README.md

 ---

-## License
+## Citing

-The license is free.
-If this work was helpful for you, i would appreciate a citation in scientific publications.
+If you use this code, please cite the PoI Detection paper.

-Bibtex entry of the PoI Detection paper:
+Bibtex:

     @ARTICLE {capanema2019identificacao,
     author  = {Cláudio G. S. Capanema and Fabrício A. Silva and Thais R. M. B. Silva},